 Wanda Garner Cash

 A community newspaper veteran with more than 25 years' experience, Cash previously was editor and publisher of The Baytown Sun, executive editor of The Brazosport (TX) Facts, assistant managing editor of The Galveston County Daily News and editor of the Kerrville (TX) Daily Times.
-Cash and her husband Richard also owned a weekly newspaper, The Ingram News, in rural Central Texas for eight years.
+Cash and her husband Richard also owned a weekly newspaper, The Ingram News, in rural Central Texas for eight years in the mid-80s.

 In 2012, she was inducted into the Texas Intercollegiate Press Hall of Fame.